qualcomm/aimet/Docs/install/install_docker.rst

 Skip to :ref:`Environment setup (step 12) <docker-install-setup>`.

-**Step 11:**  To install the latest version of any AIMET variant from the.whl files, follow the substeps below.
+**Step 11:**  To install the latest version of any AIMET variant from the .whl files, follow the substeps below.

 **Step 11.1:** Select the release tag for the version you want to install, for example, "|version|".